Smart intelligent aircraft structure

 The term "smart structures" is commonly used for structures which have the ability to adapt to environmental conditions according to the design requirements.
 As a rule, the adjustments are designed and performed in order to increase the efficiency or safety of the structure.
 Combining "smart structures" with the "sophistication" achieved in materials science, information technology, measurement science, sensors, actuators, signal processing, nanotechnology, cybernetics, artificial intelligence, and biomimetics, one can talk about Smart Intelligent Structures.
-In other words, structures which are able to sense their environment, self-diagnose their condition and adapt in such a way so as to make the design more useful and efficient.
+In other words, structures which are able to sense their environment, self-diagnose their condition and adapt in such a way as to make the design more useful and efficient.

 The concept of Smart Intelligent Aircraft Structures offers significant improvements in aircraft total weight, manufacturing cost and, above all, operational cost by an integration of system tasks into the load carrying structure.
 It also helps to improve the aircraft's life cycle and reduce its maintenance.
 Individual morphing concepts also have the ability to decrease airframe generated noise and hence reduce the effect of air traffic noise near airports.
 Furthermore, cruise drag reductions have a positive effect on fuel consumption and required take-off fuel load.